yellowx/cs230_policy_training/maximum-likelihood-constraint-inference/README.md

 * `sim.py` contains code to read inD dataset as well as visualize through Pyglet.
 * `main.py` contains code to do constraint inference on the inD dataset.
 * `gridworld.py` contains code to do constraint inference on the Gridworld example from the MLCI paper.
+* `train_policy.py` trains the a neural network model to learn from the expert policy
+* `generate_demo_nn.py` creates demonstrations with the trained policy network.

 Workflow
 ========